Watch: England’s James Anderson becomes the first fast bowler to take 600 wickets in Test cricket

 Overcoming many a frustration, England fast bowler James Anderson became the fourth player to take 600 wickets in Test cricket during day five of the third Test against Pakistan in Southampton.

-The right-arm quick got to the milestone by taking the wicket of Pakistan Azhar Ali on Tuesday.
+The right-arm quick got to the milestone by taking the wicket of Pakistan captain Azhar Ali on Tuesday.
 He celebrated his achievement by lifting the ball up in his hand after Joe Root picked up a sharp catch in first slip.
 It was a short ball that reared up quite sharply.

 Pakistan were at 100/2 in their second innings, trailing England overall by 210 runs at the end of day four.
 With England on the brink of clinching a first series win over Pakistan in 10 years, rain and wet outfield washed out a large chunk of the final day of English Test summer.